How To Determine The Right Time To Buy A Home

 Credit Score

-A higher credit score means better loan terms.
+A higher credit score offers better loan terms.
 Check your score and improve it by paying bills on time and reducing debt.

 Emergency Fund